 Irwin vise grip long nose pliers (2078216) – Best overall

 Irwin makes some of the best quality pliers.
-Surprisingly, their 6 inch long nose pliers is one of the best in the market.
+Surprisingly, their 6 inch long nose pliers are the cream of the crop in the market.

 The pair of pliers has a sturdy and heavy duty feel and is very comfortable in the hands.
 Thanks to the ergonomic design of the handles and the mold cover.

-The jaws are made from nickel chromium steel to provide strong grip on objects without deforming.
+The jaws are constructed from durable nickel chromium steel which is strong enough to grip objects without getting deformed.
 Although they are not super long, they are long enough to reach tight and fairly deep spaces.

 The outer part of the jaws is curved to help you bend wires with ease when wiring receptacles.
 Unfortunately, the jaws do not close completely, making the pliers unsuitable for grasping very thin wire strands.